Battle of the Plains of Abraham: Main engagement

 An eyewitness with the 78th Highlanders (Dr Robert Macpherson) wrote three days after the battle:

 The Highlanders pursued them to the very Sally Port of the town.
 The Highlanders returned towards the main body.
 When the highlanders were gathered together, they lay'd on a separate attack against a large body of Canadians on our flank that were posted in a small village and a Bush of woods.
 Here, after a wonderful escape all day, we suffered great loss both in Officers and men but at last drove them under the cover of their cannon which likeways did us considerable loss.

 Townshend took charge of the British forces and realised that Bougainville's column was approaching from the British rear, having taken some time to arrive from Cap Rouge.
 He quickly formed up two battalions from the confused troops on the field and turned them to meet the oncoming French, a day-saving manoeuvre; instead of attacking with a well rested and ready force, Bougainville retreated while the rest of Montcalm's army slipped back across the St. Charles.

 During the retreat, Montcalm, still mounted, was struck by either canister shot from the British artillery or repeated musket fire, suffering injuries to the lower abdomen and thigh.
 He was able to make it back into the city, but his wounds were mortal and he died at the wee hours the next morning.
 A few moments before he drew his last breath, Montcalm asked his surgeon how much time he had to live.
 "A few hours," he was answered.
 "All the better," he said, "I will not see the English in Quebec."
-He was buried in a shell crater left in the floor of the Ursuline chapel by a British shell.
+He was buried in a crater left in the floor of the Ursuline chapel by a British shell.
 In terms of casualties the British suffered 658 killed or wounded, of these, 61 were killed and 597 were wounded.
-The French casualties was between 644 to 716 killed or wounded, among those thirteen officers, and a further 350 men were taken prisoner.
+The French casualties were between 644 and 716 killed or wounded, among those thirteen officers, and a further 350 men were taken prisoner.